SKF/go-eventsource/v2/README.md

 	// "fast forwarded" to the current state.
 	Load(ctx context.Context, id string, aggr Aggregate) (deleted bool, err error)

-	// Get all events with sequence ID newer than the given ID (see https://github.com/oklog/ulid)
+	// Get all events
-	// Use store specific query options to either limit or sort the events GetEventsBySequenceID(ctx context.Context, sequenceID string, opts ...QueryOptions) (events []Event, err error)
+	// Use store specific query options to either limit or sort the events

-	// Same as GetEventsBySequenceID, but only returns events of the same type
-	// as the one provided in the eventType parameter.
-	GetEventsBySequenceIDAndType(ctx context.Context, sequenceID string, eventType Event, opts ...QueryOptions) (events []Event, err error)

-	// Get all events newer than the given timestamp
-	// Use store specific query options to either limit or sort the events GetEventsByTimestamp(ctx context.Context, timestamp int64, opts ...QueryOptions) (events []Event, err error) }
+	// or filters for sequence ID to get newer than the given ID (see https://github.com/oklog/ulid) LoadEvents(ctx context.Context, opts ...QueryOptions) (events []Event, err error) }
 ```